> Folk > Songs > Helen of Kirkconnell Lea

 Isla St Clair sang Helen of Kirkconnell on her 2000 CD Murder & Mayhem.

-Emily Smith sang Fair Helen of Kirkconnel in 2002 on her first CD, A Day Like Today.
-She also sang it on most of the concerts of the Unusual Suspect's 2004 tour.
-On the last concert at Eden Court Theatre, Inverness, in February 2004 she wasn't available though and Annie Grace sang it instead:
+Emily Smith also sang Fair Helen of Kirkconnel on most of the concerts of the Unusual Suspect’s 2004 tour.
+On their last concert at Eden Court Theatre, Inverness, in February 2004 she wasn’t available though, and so this video has Annie Grace singing it instead:

 Hector Gilchrist sang Fair Helen of Kirkconnel in 2007 on his WildGoose CD Ingleneuk.
 He noted: